FBK-NILab/app-classifyber-segmentation/README.md

 ```

 #### Dependencies
 This App requires [singularity](https://sylabs.io/singularity/) to run.
 If you don’t have singularity, you will need to install following dependencies.

-It also requires [jq](https://stedolan.github.io/jq/).
+#### MIT Copyright (c) 2020 brainlife.io The University of Texas at Austin and Indiana University